 Moreover, there has been little systematic effort to look at the empirical relationship between governance so defined and democracy.
 In particular, we need to ask whether the quality of governance is helped or hurt by the advent of institutions of democratic accountability.
 (Indeed, this problem is exacerbated by the tendency of many observers to include accountability and legal institutions in their definitions of governance, as in the term "democratic governance.")
 While there are opinions and theories on the relationship between democracy and governance (e.g., that greater transparency and accountability will improve the quality of governance), it is not possible at this juncture to prove that this is true on a global basis.

-The project will look specifically at how governance works in both China and the United States.
+The project will look specifically at how governance works in both China and the United States, and then expand to three of the world's largest emerging economies by examining the remaining BRIC nations.
 China has a long historical tradition of strong centralized governance, but no formal mechanisms of accountability or a strong rule of law.
 The United States - by contrast - has traditionally had a weak state (when compared to other developed democracies), and powerful legal and democratic institutions.
-In light of the conceptualization of governance developed in the course of the project, researchers will explore the strengths and weaknesses of these two systems, and whether there are actually any similarities not just in the problems but in the governance structures that have evolved.
+In light of the conceptualization of governance developed in the course of the project, researchers will explore the strengths and weaknesses of these systems, and whether there are actually any similarities not just in the problems but in the governance structures that have evolved.

 The project will involve a speakers series, as well as workshops to be held both in China and at Stanford's Center on Democracy, Development, and the Rule of Law.